wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 father(X, Z).
 ```

 - Rules: Rules are extinctions of facts that contain conditional clauses.
 To satisfy a rule these conditions should be met.
+More generally, the :- should be read as “if”, or “is implied by”.
+The part on the left hand side of the :- is called the head of the rule,
+the part on the right hand side is called the body.
+So in general rules say: if the body of the rule is true, then the head of the rule is also true.

 ```prolog
 grandfather(X, Y) :- father(X, Z), parent(Z, Y).